 2018 - Cynthia Reinhart-King, Ph.D. - Vanderbilt University

-- A nomination letter that highlights the nominee’s contributions to biomedical engineering in one of the following areas: mentorship, practice, leadership, scholarship, or education.
-This letter should be sent directly to the Membership Director at BMES.
+A nomination letter highlighting the nominee's contributions to biomedical engineering in mentorship, practice, leadership, scholarship, or education.
+This letter should be sent directly to email@example.com.

-- A one-page statement by the applicant highlighting his/her significant involvement and sustained contributions to BMES.
+A one-page statement by the nominee highlighting their significant involvement and sustained contributions to BMES.

-- The recipient must have earned his/her doctorate no more than 20 and no less than 10 years prior to May 15 of the year of application.
+The nominee must have earned their doctorate no more than 20 years and no less than ten years before May 15 of the application year to qualify.

 Award and Honorarium

-The recipient receives complimentary registration for the Annual Meeting, a crystal plaque, an honorarium of $5,000 and travel expenses up to $1,000.
-Please fill out the application form with all supporting documentation by May 15, 2019.
+The recipient receives complimentary registration for the Annual Meeting, a crystal plaque, and an honorarium of $5,000.

 **The Awards Committee will screen all nominations, critically evaluate the nominee's records, and submit its recommendation to the BMES Executive Committee for approval.